project-sunbird/sunbird.org-docs/developer-docs/installation/user_data_encryption.md

 2. A backup of sunbird keyspace in Cassandra DB.

 ## Configuration parameters

-The following parameters needs to be passed as arguments for the identifying unencrypted users data job
+The following parameters needs to be passed as arguments for script to encrypt PII data of specified users.

  S.No. | Parameter | Description | Example
 -------|-----------|-------------|---------